ophwug/docs/README.md

 ## General Notes

 * If your device is under warranty, [you should contact comma.ai first.](https://comma.ai/support)
+* If it is out of warranty, the rough cost to repair from comma has generally been reported to be $500.
+Of course, your quote may vary.
 * A lot of the information in this document is based on user experience and may not be accurate.
 * Always install stock or comma openpilot first to make sure the issue is not software related as a base.
 * Mobile Repair and Video Game hardware repair shops may be able to help with hardware repairs.